Publications

 My reasearch is at the intersection of multimodal learning, large language models, and biomedical AI.

-I build interpretable multimodal mixture-of-experts (MoE) systems, evaluate large language models, and apply machine learning to proteins, mass spectrometry, and whole-slide images.
+I build interpretable multimodal mixture-of-experts (MoE) systems, evaluate large language models, and apply machine learning to drug discovery and healthcare.

 Quick Navigation